Hilda Solis: Early life and education

 Solis was born in Los Angeles, California, as the daughter of immigrant parents who had met in citizenship class and married in 1953: Juana Sequeira (b.
 1926, from Nicaragua) and Raúl Solís (from Mexico).
 Her father was a Teamsters shop steward in Mexico and, after coming to the United States, worked at the Quemetco battery recycling plant in the City of Industry in the San Gabriel Valley.
 There he again organized for the Teamsters, to gain better health care benefits for workers, but also contracted lead poisoning.
 Her mother worked for over 20 years on the assembly line of Mattel once her children were all of school age, belonged to the United Rubber Workers, and was outspoken about working conditions.
 She stressed the importance of education and was a devout Roman Catholic.
+Her Catholic faith, she said, "is a part of my life.
+My faith is what motivates me."

 Hilda Solis is the third oldest of seven siblings (four sisters, two brothers) and grew up in a tract home in La Puente, California.
 She had to help raise her youngest siblings, and later said of her childhood: "It wasn't what you would call the all-American life for a young girl growing up.
 We had to mature very quickly."
 She graduated from La Puente High School, where she saw a lack of support for those wishing to continue their education, including a guidance counselor who told her mother that "Your daughter is not college material.
 Maybe she should follow the career of her older sister and become a secretary."
 However, another counselor did encourage her to attend college, and even went to her house to help her fill out an application.
 She took her younger sisters to the library to get them to follow her lead.

 She was the first of her family to go to college, being accepted into the Educational Opportunity Program (which assists low-income, first-generation college students) at California State Polytechnic University, Pomona (Cal Poly Pomona) and paying for it with the help of government grants and part-time jobs.
 She graduated in 1979 with a Bachelor of Arts in political science.
 She then earned a Master of Public Administration degree at the University of Southern California in 1981.